harveynw/tinyrender/README.md

 # tinyrender

+Minimalist C++ Cross-Platform Rendering Engine built using WebGPU.

 [Docs / Usage / Examples](https://harveynw.github.io/tinyrender/) <<< Site (work in progress)

-Minimalist C++ WebGPU Rendering Engine.

-This might be cool if you just want to draw 3D scenes but don't want to touch graphics APIs nor the bloat of something like Unity.
+This might be cool if you just want to draw 3D scenes but don't want to touch hardcore graphics APIs nor the bloat of fully functional game engines.

 ### Current State